Bira/octopus-carnival/_posts/2022-04-13-traits-appendix.md

     - lets-read
 ---

+This post is the last in a series!
+Go [here][1] to see the other entries.

 Like the first Monster Manual before it, the Monster Manual 2 ends with a short appendix containing rules for using some of the humanoids from the book as playable characters.
 This one is a lot smaller than the MM's appendix, and I